$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Introduction

-In addition, given the scarcity of cross-lingual datasets, we investigate the zero-shot cross-lingual transfer to new language pairs.
-To do this we hold out cross-lingual data from a specific language pair and include monolingual summarization data instead.
-We demonstrate that the models with planning perform better in this setting than non-planning models.

-Our main contributions are as follows: \paragraph{Planning as bridge between languages} We introduce a training objective for cross-lingual abstractive summarization that does content planning through entity chains.
-It can be used as a fine-tuning objective without modelling changes.
-This planning objective standardizes the summarization task across different source and target language pairs.
-It enables better quality summaries and better zero-shot cross-lingual transfer to new language pairs than non-planning baselines.

-\paragraph{Canonical transposition between languages} By leveraging a multilingual knowledge base to annotate the training data with plans, we transpose all entity names to their canonical designation in all languages, avoiding errors induced by mistranslation altogether.
-This annotation strategy enables the mapping of entities that do not have an equivalent name in the target language to fully-localized paraphrases.
+Our contributions can be summarized as follows: (a)~we introduce a training objective for cross-lingual abstractive summarization that uses \textbf{entity planning as a bridge between languages}.
+Using automatic and human evaluation, we show that it yields better quality summaries and more effective zero-shot transfer to new language pairs than non-planning baselines; and (b)~we leverage a multilingual knowledge base to annotate the training data with plans, thus \textbf{transposing entity names to their canonical designation} in all languages, avoiding errors induced by mistranslation altogether.
+This strategy enables the mapping of entities that do not have an equivalent name in the target language to fully-localized paraphrases.